hyperaudio/hyperaudio-lite/README.md

 </p>
 ```

-Hyperaudio Lite is "tag agnostic" so for example, you could use other tags other than `<span>` to wrap words.
+Hyperaudio Lite is "tag agnostic" so for example, you could use other tags instead of `<span>` to wrap words.

 You could also make headings link to chapter points using attributes, like this: